 - We understand that we are exempt from registering with the Information Commissioner’s Office.

 - We keep details of names, addresses, telephone numbers, email addresses and Go strengths on a computer database.
 This data base is kept securely off-line by the Membership Secretary, and is not accessible remotely via the Internet.
-It is not divulged outside the Association (except as required by law, and with the exceptions below) and is only available to BGA officials on a need-to know basis.
+It is not divulged outside the Association (except as required by law, and with the exceptions below).
+It is available to BGA officials on a "need-to know" basis.

 - We keep your email address (but no other details) on a computer database which is part of the britgo domain.
 This is used to dispatch your electronic Newsletter.
 This database is password protected, and is not linked from the main britgo domain (hence is not accessible to search engines).
 The password is divulged to a limited number of BGA Officials on a "need-to-know" basis.
 Identical arrangements pertain to the Youth Newsletter.